laravel/docs/eloquent.md

 In the example above, the `first_name` column has an accessor.
 Note that the raw value of the attribute is passed to the accessor.

-Keep in mind that the method names should follow studly-case (like camel-case, but the first word is capitalized), even though your database columns are snake-case.
+Keep in mind that the method names should follow be camel-case, even though your database columns are snake-case.
 This means that accessing properties `first_name` or `firstname` will both be routed through the `getFirstNameAttribute` accessor.

 Sometimes accessors can prevent you from accessing raw values, so consider defining an accessor for a virtual column.
 For example, if your database column stores `salary` as a decimal, then define an accessor for the `salary_formatted` property.